Brenden Santi

-Brenden Santi (born 5 August 1993) is an Italy international rugby league footballer who plays as a or for the York Knights in the English Super League.
+Brenden Santi (born 5 August 1993) is an Italy international rugby league footballer who plays as a or for Newcastle Thunder in the RFL Championship on DR loan from the York Knights in the English Super League.

 He previously played for the Wests Tigers in the NRL.

 Background

 Santi was born in Bankstown, New South Wales, Australia and is of Italian descent.